Game based learning & schools platform for Relationships Education.

 Fresh Start: The player has arrived at a new school and wants to get to know their classmates.
 But, with so many different personalities in one place, can everyone get on and respect each other?

 The Photo: Embarrassing photos of someone known to the player are being sent around the school against their will.
-Their friend confides in them that they are also being pressured to send a photo by someone in your class.
+Their friend confides in them that they are also being pressured to send a photo by someone in class.
 Can the player help them work out what to do?

 Cupcakes: It’s the school bake sale and the player is starting to get to know their classmates really well.
 Some of their friends want to play a prank on another friend in their group: what should they do?